mauricekuehl/scale-eng/README.md

 to.
 The shared httpx connection pool is sized to `len(shards) * DB_SHARD_CONCURRENCY` so a stalled shard cannot starve the pool and reintroduce cross-shard coupling.

+@Maurice Fügst du hier die Ergenisse eines Tests ein, der Zeigt, dass das funktioniert?

+## Results

+ @Maurice Hier bitte die Results für 1/3/5 Nodes einfügen.
+Dabei einmal Inital sagen, was das Setup war also wie viele Shards und welcher Test und dann jeweils kurz ein/zwei Sätze was du aus den Results herausliest.

+## Limits

+Our prototype scales well for the workloads we tested, but it is not a perfectly linearly scaling system.
+The main limitations we are aware of:

+- **The API tier cannot be scaled independently forever.** Adding API nodes only helps as long as the DB tier can keep up: every additional API node fans out to the same shards, so scaling the API tier without scaling the DB tier just shifts the bottleneck back to the DB.
+The overload protection then starts shedding load instead of the system going faster.
+And even when both tiers are scaled together, the system does not scale indefinitely — eventually shared resources such as the load balancer, the network, or the coordination overhead of sharding become the limiting factor.
+- **Overload protection sheds load rather than absorbing it.** Once a shard's bulkhead is saturated or its circuit breaker is open, requests are shed.
+This keeps the system healthy under overload, but it means throughput is capped and some requests fail instead of being served with higher latency.
+- **In-memory DB, no durability.** The DB nodes keep all data in a Python hash map, so every stored URL is lost when a DB container restarts.
+Shuffle sharding only protects against a single shard being temporarily unavailable, not against losing the whole tier or a permanent shard failure.
+A production system would need persistence and real replication.
+- **The load balancer is a single point of failure.** A single nginx instance fronts all API nodes.
+It can itself become a bottleneck or take the whole system down if it fails; a highly available setup would need multiple LBs.
+- **Caching helps only for skewed read patterns.** The per-node LRU caches reduce DB load only when the access pattern is skewed enough to produce cache hits.
+For a uniform read distribution or a write-heavy workload the DB tier remains the limiting factor.
+- **Resharding is not handled.** The number of shards is fixed at deployment time.
+Changing it would remap codes to different shards under rendezvous hashing and make part of the existing data unreachable, so the DB tier cannot be resized live without a migration step.

+# Planning

+Before tackeling the actual implementation we wrote down some initial requirements for our prototype.

 ## Functional Requirements